programmfabrik/easydb-documentation/content/sysadmin/configuration/apache2/_index.en.md

 ## easydb startup

-When you start the easydb-webfrontend, you can specify the local network interface, which can not be reached directly from outside the server.
+When you start the easydb-webfrontend, you can specify the local network interface, which also fits the apache config example above.

-Compared to the start in chapter [Installation](../../installation), only the penultimate row changes: It is supplemented by `127.0.0.1:`:
+Compared to the start in chapter [Installation](../../installation), only the row with `-p` changes:

 ```bash
 docker run -d -ti \